PlayQ/unity-uitest-tool/README.md

 Behaviour of this method depends on checkbox `Make reference screenshots instead of comparing` in `Advanced Options` foldout in [Test Runner Window](#test-runner).

-If you run this method from Build it will work as `Make reference screenshots instead of comparing` paramert is `False`:
+If you run this method from Build it will work as `Make reference screenshots instead of comparing` paramert is `False`.

 * `Make reference screenshots instead of comparing` is `FALSE`: